 To ensure environmental and socio-economic sustainability, an environmental impact assessment was carried out for each solar park of the initial instance of this grouped project (PSSU and PSTO III).
-These assessments analyzed the potential effects on biodiversity and ecosystems within the project boundaries and are included in Annex o5.
+These assessments analyzed the potential effects on biodiversity and ecosystems within the project boundaries and are included inside the folder "Environmental Impact Assessments" included in Annex o7 folder, that will be provided to the CAB.
 Actions and corrective measures to prevent and/or mitigate the environmental impacts resulting from the project activities were defined as part of an environmental management plan included in the environmental impact assessment of each solar park.

-To address the risks related to environmental and socio-economic safeguards that may arise from the activities of this grouped project, the assessment questionnaire included in Annex A of the Sustainable Development Safeguards Tool v1.0 of the BCR Standard is answered below, providing appropriate justification for each of the questions.
+To address the risks related to environmental and socio-economic safeguards that may arise from the activities of this grouped project, the assessment questionnaire included in Annex A of the Sustainable Development Safeguards Tool v1.1 of the BCR Standard is answered below, providing appropriate justification for each of the questions.